-Under data-poor conditions, new alliances may be provisionally identified through quantitative analysis of data on species in the dominant strata (e.g. comprehensive tree layer data in forests), combined with information on the habitat or ecology of the plots.
-Alliance types developed through such incomplete data fail to meet the highest standards for defining floristic units described in Chapter 7.
+Under data-poor conditions, new alliances may be provisionally identified through quantitative analysis of data on species in the dominant stratum (e.g. comprehensive tree layer data in forests), combined with information on the habitat or ecology of the plots.
+Alliance types developed through such incomplete data fail to meet the highest standards for defining floristic units described in Section 7.
 To improve the confidence in these units, it is necessary to redefine them through analysis of full floristic information, such as plots that represent all of the associations that may be included in the alliance.

-6.2.
+1506 6.2.
 DOCUMENTATION AND DESCRIPTION OF TYPES

-The classification process requires accurate documentation of how and why a particular vegetation type has been recognized and described, as well as a standardized, formal description, or monograph, of each named type.
-Although, vegetation types may be defined and published through many means and in many venues including the traditional scientific literature, their description may vary widely in methodology and approach, and lack the consistency needed for an accessible, standardized, comprehensive classification.
-Descriptions of alliances and associations need to: (a) explicitly document the vegetation characteristics that define the type, including any significant variation across geographic or environmental gradients; (b) summarize the relationship of the type to habitat, ecological factors and community dynamics; (c) identify the typical plots upon which the type is based; (d) describe the analyses of the field data that led to recognition of the type; (e) assess the confidence level of the type; and (g) provide a synonymy to previously described types (see Box 2) and document the relationship to similar NVC types.
-The rationale for these criteria is explained in more detail next, and an example of a type description is provided in Appendix 3.
+1507 The classification process requires accurate documentation of how and why a particular 1508 vegetation type has been recognized and described, as well as a standardized, formal description, 1509 or monograph, of each named type.
+Although, vegetation types may be defined and published 1510 through many means and in many venues including the traditional scientific literature, their 1511 description may vary widely in methodology and approach, and lack the consistency needed for 1512 an accessible, standardized, comprehensive classification.
+Descriptions of alliances and 1513 associations need to: (a) explicitly document the vegetation characteristics that define the type, 1514 including any significant variation across geographic or environmental gradients; (b) summarize 1515 the relationship of the type to habitat, ecological factors and community dynamics; (c) identify 1516 the typical plots upon which the type is based; (d) describe the analyses of the field data that led 1517 to recognition of the type; (e) assess the confidence level of the type; and (g) provide a 1518 synonymy to previously described types (see Box 2) and document the relationship to similar 1519 NVC types.
+The rationale for these criteria is explained in more detail next, and an example of a 1520 type description is provided in Appendix 3.